 Need a VPN or DNS for your device?Get ExpressVPN Now

-* The Roku streaming stick does not have built-in VPN or MediaStreamer DNS functionality.
-In order to use a VPN connection on your Roku, you need to connect your Roku to a VPN-enabled virtual router or router.
+The Roku Streaming Stick does not have built-in VPN or MediaStreamer DNS functionality.
+To use a VPN connection on your Roku, you need to connect your Roku to a VPN-enabled virtual router or router.
 This tutorial will teach you how to do just that.